Here is a list of sunflower fields in Texas for fall/summer 2023/2024 visits.

 $6 Admission Fee. $1-$3 per sunflower stem.
 Bring heavy-duty scissors.
 No pets.

 Editors Note: We visited on June 26, 2022, and picked zinnias and cosmos AND the biggest sunflower I have ever seen.
 The head of the sunflower is about 5 inches all around and will feed my birds for a while.
 Also, if any seeds drop to the ground (and they will), I will likely have sunflowers growing in my own garden.
-Those are $5.
+Those were $5.

 • Wildseed Farms